alexneamtu/pym2/README.md

 To run the linter use `npm run lint`

+To access the image endpoint use http://localhost:7000/image/test.png?size=100x100

+To access the stats endpoint use http://localhost:8000/stats

 ## Docker
 In order to run the service inside a container run the following commands: